Any purchase you make here helps support my work on this website. Thanks for your help!

 So there you are!
 12 ways to build your self esteem.
 Steps you can begin taking right now.
 Good luck!

-If you really want to take advantage of the biggest help I can offer, then go get a copy of my book with many more easy to apply strategies for building your self esteem so you become unstoppable.
-My book is called Self Esteem Secrets – get it today!
+If you really want to take advantage of the biggest help I can offer, then go get a copy of my audio A More Confident You with many more easy to apply strategies for building your self esteem so you become unstoppable.
+A More Confident You CD Audio- get it today!

 - Coudevylle, Gernigon and Ginis.
 2011.
 “Self-esteem, self-confidence, anxiety and claimed self-handicapping: A mediational analysis” Psychology of Sport and Exercise, Volume 12, Issue 6, Pages 670-675